nowionlyseedaylight/nowionlyseedaylight/README.md

 🌿 I'm a person who strongly believe in being driven by the combination of purpose and passion.

-🌱 I’m currently studying Reinforcement Learning and framework and simulator such as Orbit, IsaacGym, IsaacSIM.
+🌱 I’m currently studying Reinforcement Learning, relevant framework and simulator such as Orbit, IsaacGym, IsaacSIM.

 🔭 I’m currently working on the projects on Robotics (Manipulator online learning).